Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Study Setting, Data, and Measurement

 \subsection{Tabular-Covariates Adjustment Set}

 We provide a large set of tabular confounders that the literature suggests influence both aid placement and effectiveness, variables for year fixed effects to account for common shocks, and ADM2 variables for fixed effects to account for numerous time-invariant factors at that level, including regional history, ethnic composition, and culture.
 There may be additional unobserved confounders that threaten inference.
-To avoid introducing post-treatment bias, all covariates are measured pre-treatment, ensuring they function as good controls (see \citet{cinelli2024crash} for a detailed discussion).
-The operationalization of tabular variables and the methods used for their measurement are summarized in Table \ref{tab:Descriptives} and the section below.
+To avoid introducing post-treatment bias, covariates are measured pre-treatment where possible, making it more likely that they function as good controls (see \citet{cinelli2024crash} for a detailed discussion).
+Tabular variable measurement is summarized in Table \ref{tab:Descriptives} and the section below.
 The Data Appendix contains more details.

 {

 } \defaultspacing

 \paragraph{Per-capita Nightlights.}